Wordle Hints

 Stuck on today's Wordle?
 You're in the right place!
 Below you'll find hints that start vague and get more specific.
 Try to solve it with as few hints as possible.

-Today's puzzle is rated Medium difficulty.
-The answer is a verb with 2 vowels and uses very common letters, including at least one repeated letter.
+Today's puzzle is rated Hard difficulty, so you may need extra hints!
+The answer is a noun with 2 vowels and uses less common letters.

 Letter Facts